picocms/Pico/_docs/customization.md

 ## Customization

-Pico is highly customizable in two different ways: On the one hand you can change Picos apperance by using themes, on the other hand you can add new functionality by using plugins.
+Pico is highly customizable in two different ways: On the one hand you can change Picos appearance by using themes, on the other hand you can add new functionality by using plugins.
 Doing the former includes changing Picos HTML, CSS and JavaScript, the latter mostly consists of PHP programming.